Pocketpills

 Sep 22, 2022

 Diabetes is a chronic metabolic condition, which causes an increase in blood sugar levels.
-Insulin is a naturally synthesized hormone responsible for the metabolism of sugar from the blood.
+Insulin is a naturally synthesized hormone responsible for sugar metabolism from the blood.
 In people with diabetes, the body cannot produce enough insulin or cannot utilize insulin effectively.

 There are two types of diabetes: